-If you're planning an outdoor event or activity this week make sure you don't overlook one important detail - bugs.
-More specifically, the most dangerous bug of all, the mosquito.
-Thousands of activities are ruined each year because of mosquitoes.
-Don't let them ruin yours.
+If you're planning an outdoor event or activity, make sure you don't overlook one important detail - bugs.
+More specifically, one of the most dangerous bugs of all, the mosquito.

 What if there was a way to reduce the mosquito population in your backyard naturally and effectively?
 Would you try it?
+Consider a natural mosquito repellent for your yard.
 Here are 6 simple ways to naturally repel mosquitoes.

 You will find the majority of mosquitoes around ponds or marshes.
 Luckily, there are ways to reduce this mosquito population: